 - Doctor Who DVDs are expensive because they also include every episode of Doctor Who Confidential for the season, plus commentaries, video diaries & more.

 - Every episode of Doctor Who (seasons 1-8) is available on Amazon Prime Instant Video and Netflix (in the US).

 We’ve already shared a few episodes that can whet your appetite for more Doctor Who but which of the Time Lord’s adventures are the overall best?
 We’d never be so bold as to put together a “best” episodes list – since there are plenty of high quality installments in the series that appeal to viewers for different reasons.
 However, we’ve listed our personal favorites below for the sake of discussion.

 - The Pandorica Opens/The Big Bang

 - Silence in the Library/Forest of the Dead

 - Vincent and the Doctor

 - The Name of the Doctor

 - The Time of the Doctor

-Honorable Mention: Time Crash, Stolen Earth [Ending], The End of Time [Ending], and The Day of the Doctor.
+Honorable Mentions: Time Crash, Stolen Earth [Ending], The End of Time [Ending], and The Day of the Doctor.